 Accessibility is Key at the RTA The RTA is an essential part of New Orleans, and making our transportation system accessible to everyone is a key part of our commitment to the people of our city.
 In order to make it easy for persons with disabilities to get where they need to go, our system includes: Standard buses and streetcars equipped with devices for disabled riders Pedestrian-friendly ferry entrances at docks for riders disabled riders Paratransit service for eligible riders Buses, Streetcars and Ferries All standard RTA buses contain features and equipment that allow persons with disabilities to board, ride, and get out of vehicles easily and comfortably.
 All New Orleans ferries have pedestrian-friendly entrances for easy access to ramps that allow persons with disabilities to board, ride, and exit ferries easily and comfortably.
-The Red Streetcars that travel the Canal Street, Rampart and Riverfront lines are also accessible to persons with disabilities.
+The Red Streetcars that travel the Canal Street, Rampart, and Riverfront lines are also accessible to persons with disabilities.
 The Green Streetcars that travel the St. Charles Avenue line do not contain accessibility equipment.
-Because each St. Charles Streetcar is considered a National Historic Landmark, modification of these historic streetcars is limited and requires consultation with and the prior approval of the State Historic Preservation Office.
+Because each St. Charles Streetcar is considered a National Historic Landmark, modification of these historic streetcars is limited and requires consultation with, and the prior approval of, the State Historic Preservation Office.
 RTA makes every effort to provide alternatives for the St. Charles line.
-If you have a disability and would like to travel in the same general direction as the St. Charles Avenue streetcar line, you may find the following bus lines to be useful alternatives: 11 Magazine 15 Freret 32 Leonidas Please see our system map for further details.
+If you have a disability and would like to travel in the same general direction as the St. Charles Avenue streetcar line, you may find the following bus lines to be useful alternatives: 11 Magazine 15 Freret 32 Leonidas-Treme Please see our system map for further details.
 Please visit the Bus, Streetcar or Ferry accessibility pages for more Accessibility information.
-Paratransit Service When you call the RTA’s paratransit service, a bus or mini-van will pick you up at the curb in front of most any address and take you to almost any other address within Orleans Parish.
-This service is provided for those riders whose disability in some way cannot be accommodated by the equipment on standard RTA buses and streetcars or by standard bus and streetcar routes.
+Paratransit Service This service is provided for those riders whose disability in some way cannot be accommodated by the equipment on standard RTA buses and streetcars or by standard bus and streetcar routes.
+When you call the RTA’s paratransit service, a bus or mini-van will pick you up at the curb in front of most any address and take you to almost any other address within Orleans Parish.
 The RTA provides paratransit service in accordance with the American with Disabilities Act (ADA).
 If you wish to use the RTA’s paratransit services, you must first go through an application process and prove your ADA eligibility.
 For more information, please visit the Paratransit page.
+Visiting New Orleans?
 Visitors to New Orleans who are ADA eligible in their hometowns are welcome to use RTA’s paratransit services.
 You first need to provide us with documentation showing that your hometown transportation provider has determined you to be ADA eligible.
-For more information on riding the RTA paratransit system as an out-of-town guest, contact the ID Center at (504) 827-8345.
+For more information on riding the RTA paratransit system as an out-of-town guest, contact the ADA ID Center at (504) 827-8345.
 Hurricane Preparedness Brochure If a hurricane threatens the New Orleans area, there may be a city-wide evacuation.
 For more information about evacuations, visit Evacuation Plans.
 The New Orleans RTA also has a hurricane preparedness brochure that can be downloaded here.